 - The weight on the frame is less because the number of tiles per square meter is limited and each tile weighs relatively little compared to conventional tiles.
 You can therefore opt for a lighter and less expensive frame.

 - Strong and durable, thanks to their interlocking system, mechanical tiles present very little risk of flying, unsticking, or slipping.
+For more roofing tips, read this post on how to find and fix a leaking roof.

 A few caveats